GMOD/Apollo3/packages/website/docs/getting-started/try-it-out/02-loading-data.md

   --assembly 'Schistosoma mansoni'
 ```

-Now that we have an assembly, lets add the annotations we want to curate.
+Now that we have an assembly, let's add the annotations we want to curate.
 They
 are stored in a GFF3 file.
 Run this command to import the annotations:

 ```sh